 On “Dial It Back” I hammered my colours firmly to the retro mast by fusing contemporary songwriting with a wash of mid-70s sonic to create a new album that feels instantly comfortable.
 It’s not a tribute to the past, more a celebration of a time when rock music was happy to embrace harmony and melody without any sense of irony.
 The album title reflects the vintage vibe but is mainly about making a conscious decision to relax, sit back, jam and just let the songs breathe easy.

 To get the feel of one band performing everything in one session, engineer and producer Phil Dearing at L-Sound Studio, insisted on using the same two guitars; a Jimmie Vaughan signature Strat and a Telecaster Deluxe; the same Fender amps, Hammond, Rhodes and the same rhythm section set-up for every song.
 The only additions were my G-tuned Squire Strat for the slide guitar part on ‘Hillbilly Funk’ and a Gibson 335 to add some crunch to “Doing The Impossible”.

-Three Truths and The Chord (Independently Released June 2019)
+Three Truths and The Chord Independent June 2019

 If there’s a theme running through “Three Truths And The Chord” - it’s the idea of family.